mwgkgk/vim-textobj-elixir/README.md

 This plugin requires [vim-textobj-user](https://github.com/kana/vim-textobj-user)

-## Or many operator-pending mappings for Ruby blocks
+## Or many operator-pending mappings for elixir blocks

-If you set `g:textobj_ruby_more_mappings` to `1`, more mappings are defined.
+If you set `g:textobj_elixir_more_mappings` to `1`, more mappings are defined.
-You can specify kinds of Ruby blocks.
+You can specify kinds of elixir blocks.
 If you remember all mappings, it will be more convenient.

-Combinations of textobjects and Ruby blocks are below.
+Combinations of textobjects and elixir blocks are below.

 <table>
     <tr>